ChaitanyChaudhary/Email-Phishing-Detection/README.md

 # Email Phishing Detection

 Email Phishing Detection is a Python project that monitors and analyzes incoming emails to identify phishing and spam attempts.
 Using machine learning and natural language processing, it classifies emails as phishing, spam, or legitimate while maintaining detailed logs and monitoring system resources.

+This project is open-source, and I’m actively seeking contributors to help improve it.
+As a beginner in machine learning, I’ve made mistakes in the code, and some parts are a bit messy.
+Your guidance, bug fixes, or contributions would be greatly appreciated!
 ## Features

 - Spam Detection: Detects emails with suspicious patterns using keyword-based matching and attachment analysis.